• About

 ≈ Leave a comment

-Once I was in an education class where the teacher was telling us when you teach you are wiring the students brain.
-I asked him: isn’t learning also losing a connection in the brain?
+Once I was in an education class where the teacher was telling us: “when you teach you are wiring the student’s brain.”
+I asked the teacher: “isn’t learning also losing a connection in the brain?”
 Say you want to learn to stop drinking.
-You have to lose the pathways that lead you you drink.
-So he said “yes” and I got a lot of “ahas” from the other students.
+You have to lose the brain-pathways that lead you you drink.
+So he said “yes, losing a connection or wire in the brain is also learning” and I got a lot of “ahas” from the other students.
 But the teacher wasn’t going to mention that part.

 For me, teaching and learning is asking a question, and then answering it.
 Yes, that is everything, its almost boring to say that.
 Maybe you like the learning stages “learning is synthesis and analysis” but actually, that is just as boring and unhelpful.
 I think the question answer model can be helpful.
 Education is coming up with a problem you see or that you want to shed light on; or seeing an opportunity for how you want to help with problems in the world.
 The next part is having the capacity, the energy, and the resources to answer the question or shed light on the problem.
 All human development comes from that process.